Worried about hacked computer systems and stolen data?

 Recent high profile data breaches for Carphone Warehouse and TalkTalk have raised awareness of the danger and cost for businesses from a hack of their computer systems.
-But problems related to hackers stealing customer information, holding a business to ransom, or damaging websites and computer systems are not just for big business.
+But problems related to hackers stealing customer information, holding a business to ransom, or damaging websites and computer systems are not just for big businesses.
 This is why we have now made our Hiscox Cyber and Data Insurance available to buy from us direct.

-A government survey last year found that 74% of small businesses suffered a data breach.
+A government survey last year (external link) found that 74% of small businesses suffered a data breach.
 And it can be easily done: you, or an employee, click on an email attachment allowing a hacker to gain control of your computer systems and encrypt all your files before demanding a ransom in return for a decryption key; confidential customer data is stolen by a hacker who manages to penetrate your systems; a hacker brings down your website; you, or an employee, accidentally emails a list of sensitive customer data to the wrong person, or loses a laptop or paper file containing the same information.

 Any business can be a victim